-Claudia Bernardi, internationally known artist who works in the fields of art, human rights and social justice.
-She combines installation, sculpture, painting, printmaking, and recently, she has focused her art praxis in community and collaborative art projects working with/ and in collaboration with communities that suffered state terror, violence and with victims of human rights violations.
+Claudia Bernardi is an internationally known artist who works in the fields of art, human rights, and social justice.
+She combines installation, sculpture, painting, printmaking, and recently she has focused her art praxis in community and collaborative art projects working with and in collaboration with communities that suffered state terror and violence as well as with victims of human rights violations.